-Epinomy is a search engine, concept manager and autotagger built on top of MarkLogic.
+Epinomy is a search engine, concept manager and autotagger built on Elastic technology.

 What can you do with Epinomy?